Tech Exec Was FBI Source for Years; Sussmann Billed Clinton Campaign for Alfa Bank Thumb Drives

 And then you take that information through the handler and bring it into court to prosecute your case.

-But just like Christopher Steele went out and leaked to the FBI and leaked to the media at the same time, fraudulent information to create circular reporting, and then was fired by the FBI for breaking the Cardinal rule of going to the media.
+But just like Christopher Steele went out and leaked to the FBI and leaked to the media at the same time fraudulent information to create circular reporting and then was fired by the FBI for breaking the cardinal rule of going to the media.

 And that's pretty telling in and of itself.

-And they're wondering why they're probably wondering a couple things.
+They're probably wondering a couple of things.

-Why didn't Michael Sussman testify?
+Why did Michael Sussman testify?

 We know he has a constitutional right not to.